jamesheald/COIN/README.md

     end
 end
 ```
+Thre result can be averaged across particles on each trial,
-The result for each trial is obtained by a simple average across particles, as all particles within the same run have the same weight.
+The result for each trial is a simple average across particles, as all particles within the same run have the same weight.
 For a full list of the names of variables that can be stored see [Variable names](#variable-names).

 ### Fitting the model to data